akka/akka-samples/akka-sample-sharding-scala/README.md

 `Fog` is the program simulating many weather stations and their devices which read and report data to clusters.
 The name refers to [Fog computing](https://en.wikipedia.org/wiki/Fog_computing) with edges - the remote weather station nodes and their device edges.

-This example starts simply with one device per station, and one data type, temperature.
+This example starts simply with one actor per station and just reports one data type, temperature.
 In the wild, other devices would include: pressure, precipitation, wind speed, wind direction, sky condition and dewpoint.
-`Fog` starts the [configured](#configuration) number of weather stations their devices.
+`Fog` starts the number of weather stations configured in [killrweather-fog/src/main/resources/application.conf](killrweather-fog/src/main/resources/application.conf) upon boot.

 ### Weather stations and devices

 Each [WeatherStation](killrweather-fog/src/main/scala/sample/killrweather/fog/WeatherStation.scala) is run on a task to trigger scheduled data sampling.
-These samples are timestamped and sent to the cluster, via the `WeatherStation` [WeatherApi](killrweather-fog/src/main/scala/sample/killrweather/fog/WeatherApi.scala).
-This is done over HTTP using [Akka HTTP](https://doc.akka.io/docs/akka-http/current/index.html).
-For simplicity, HTTP versus HTTPS is shown.
+These samples are timestamped and sent to the cluster over HTTP using [Akka HTTP](https://doc.akka.io/docs/akka-http/current/index.html).

-### Configuration

-This application is configured in [killrweather-fog/src/main/resources/application.conf](killrweather-fog/src/main/resources/application.conf)

 ## Akka HTTP example